yltaba/blog/content/authors/admin/_index.md

 title: Yuri Lucatelli Taba
 ---

-Political Science PhD student.
-I'm interested in data analysis and in generating valuable insights from it.
-Working mostly with R, but currently learning Python and SQL as well.
+I am a PhD student in Political Science interested in data analysis and in generating meaningful insights from it.
+I have experience as a Demand Planning Analyst and as Research Assistant.
+Working mostly with R, but currently learning SQL and Python.